digitaltoolsinc/basball-hidden/BaseballAPI/README.md

+--apologies if this seems like a lecture.
+I'm suffering from insomnia.
+Cut me some slack.

 # The What

 This is a C# Microservice written in .NET 6.
 It uses the Web API template.
 It currently connects to a SQL table, but uses the repository pattern and thus the code can be updated to accomodate other data stores such as Oracle or MongoDB.